Guatemala ups pressure on U.S.-bound migrant caravan, clears road

 “We weren’t there with our arms folded,” he told Reuters.

-Reporting by Luis Echeverria in Vado Hondo, Sofia Menchu in Guatemala City and Laura Gottesdiener in Tapachula; Writing by Cassandra Garrison; Editing by Clarence Fernandez, Howard Goller and Jonathan Oatis
+Reporting by Luis Echeverria in Vado Hondo, Sofia Menchu in Guatemala City, Laura Gottesdiener in Tapachula, Mexico and Gustavo Palencia in Tegucigalpa; Writing by Cassandra Garrison; Editing by Clarence Fernandez, Howard Goller and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.